Semiconductors (1978)

 Punched tape.

-Decryption of information from punched tape into text and its printing works automatically.
+Automatically deciphers information from punched tape into text and prints it out.

-An electronic lamp is a glass bulb with an anode, cathode and grid.
+An electron tube is a glass bulb with an anode, cathode, and grid.

-The lamp changed all the time, the principle of emission of electrodes by a heated cathode remained unchanged.
+The tube has been constantly changing, but the principle of emission of electrodes by a heated cathode has remained unchanged.

-The main element of electronic vacuum devices is a filament.
+The main element of electronic vacuum devices is the filament.

-The discovery of the phenomenon of the internal photoelectric effect led to the creation of semiconductor technology.
+The discovery of the internal photoelectric effect led to the creation of semiconductor technology.

 Gramophone.